-- Enter in Maple: time(forfour(20)).
-Maple then returns how time was used on forfour(20).
-Repeat this computation until you have done it 10 times.
-Then compute the average time used. - Do the same for time(forfour(40)) - Finally do the same for time(forfour(80)) - Show that when you double the input then the execution time will be multiplied by approximately 16. (i.e., when you let the input grow as: 20 → 40 → 80). - Explain how this compares with the estimates of complexity.
+- Enter in Maple the command time(forfour(20)).
+Maple returns the time spent.
+Repeat this computation until you have 10 executions.
+Then compute the average time spent. - Do the same for time(forfour(40)) - Finally, do the same for time(forfour(80)) - Show that doubling the input causes the execution time to be multiplied by approximately 16 (e.g. when you let the input grow as 20 → 40 → 80). - Explain how this compares with the estimates of complexity.